-Confluence development team at Atlassian uses Confluence to induct new members, collaborate on feature specifications and hit key milestones on time.
-Click into each of the links in the yellow box below to see more.
-Comment on one of the blog posts below.
-First ...
+Imagesbtnprevious.png!
+Examples !Imagesbtnnext.png align=right!
+Confluence Roadmap \\ \\ The Confluence Development Team at Atlassian uses Confluence to induct new members, collaborate on feature specifications and hit key milestones on time.
+Click into each of the links in the yellow box below to see ...

-🗐 Example Human Resources Page
+Example Human Resources Page

-Your Human Resources team can use Confluence for presenting important HRrelated documents and processes.
-Click through the slideshow below to see how the HR team presents the company mission.
-Click into each of the links below to see more.
-Human ...
+Imagesbtnprevious.png!
+Examples !Imagesbtnnext.png align=right!
+Company Induction\\\\\ Your Human Resources team can use Confluence for presenting important HRrelated documents and processes.
+Click through the slideshow below to see how the HR team presents the company mission ...

-🗐 Example Sales Team Page
+Example Sales Team Page

-Teams can use Confluence to collaborate internally and share information with the rest of the organization.
+Imagesbtnprevious.png!
+Examples !Imagesbtnnext.png align=right!
+Meeting Notes \\ \\ Teams can use Confluence to collaborate internally and share information with the rest of the organization.
 Here's an example of how a sales team uses Confluence.
-Click into each one of the Quick Links below to see how a sales team might use ...
+Click into each one of the Quick Links ...